Miladbaf/CS412_Term_Project/README.md

 ## **Overview of the Repository**

 This repository contains various scripts and code pieces used to analyze and predict grades based on ChatGPT interactions.
-The primary dataset includes JSON files of ChatGPT prompts and a Jupyter notebook (assignment.ipynb) containing assignment questions.
+The primary dataset includes HTML files of ChatGPT prompts/answers and a Jupyter notebook (assignment.ipynb) containing assignment questions.

 ## **Key Components**